-Status: Indian mynas are a restricted animal under the
+Status: Indian mynas (Acridotheres tristis) are a restricted animal under the

 Nature Conservation Act 2002.
 Importation is prohibited in Tasmania.

-Pest Animal Risk Assessment: Indian myna (Invasive Plants and Animals - Biosecurity Queensland)
+Risk Assessment: Pest Risk Assessment: Indian myna (Invasive Plants and Animals - Biosecurity Queensland)

 Indian mynas are are a medium sized bird approximately 25 cm in length (body and tail).
 They have a chocolate brown body, dark brown to black head, yellow bill and bare yellow skin beneath and behind the eyes.
 Indian mynas have dark wings with prominent white patches visible in flight and a black tail tipped with white feather.
 They have long yellow legs and are commonly observed 'hopping' on the ground.